javekk/VIRTUAL-SYNCHRONY/README.md

 # VIRTUAL-SYNCHRONY

-In this project, you are requested to implement a simple peer-to-peer group communication service providing the virtual synchrony guarantees.
+In this project, it is implemented a simple peer-to-peer group communication service providing the virtual synchrony guarantees.

 The project is implemented in Akka with the group members being Akka actors that send multicast